SamRWAz/CyberLootApplication-PatitasVelocesTeam/README.md

 Feature Branches (feature-): Every new feature must be developed on a separate branch, with the format feature/feature-name.
 For example: feature/user-profile or feature/product-search.

-Code of Conduct for Developers

-This document establishes the norms and practices to be followed to ensure efficient and collaborative development.

-1. Commit Convention
-To maintain a clear and readable commit history, we'll use a standardized convention.
-Each commit message must begin with a prefix that describes the type of change, followed by a concise description.

-feat: A new feature (e.g., feat: add keyword-based search functionality).

-fix: A bug fix (e.g., fix: correct bug in product image upload).

-docs: Documentation changes (e.g., docs: update README with installation instructions).

-style: Changes that don't affect code logic (formatting, white space, semicolons).

-refactor: Code refactoring without changing functionality.

-chore: Maintenance tasks, no changes to production code.

-2. Branching Model
-We will use a simplified Git Flow branching model.

-main: The main branch.
-It must always contain stable, production-ready code.
-Do not commit directly to this branch.

-develop: The development branch.
-All new features are merged here before being deployed to main.

-Feature Branches (feature-): Every new feature must be developed on a separate branch, with the format feature/feature-name.
-For example: feature/user-profile or feature/product-search.

-Process:

-Create a new branch from develop: git checkout -b feature/feature-name.

-Work on your branch and make commits using the established convention.

-When the feature is complete, create a Pull Request (PR) to the develop branch.

-The PR must be reviewed and approved by at least one other team member before being merged.

 3. Technologies and Libraries
 To maintain consistency and avoid fragmentation, we will only use the following approved technologies and libraries.